Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

 \subsection{Objective function for parameter learning}

-We learn from climate statistics that are known to be sensitive to the parameters.
-We have knowledge about these sensitivities from a body of previous studies of large-scale atmosphere dynamics and mechanisms of climate changes which used this idealized GCM e.g., \cite{OGorman08b, OGorman08c, Bordoni08a, OGorman09a, Schneider10a, Merlis11a, OGorman11a, Kaspi11a, Kaspi13c, Levine15a, Bischoff14a, Wills17a, Wei18a}.
+We learn from statistics of model output that are known to be sensitive to the convection parameters.
+We have knowledge about these sensitivities from a body of previous studies that used this idealized GCM e.g., \cite{OGorman08b, OGorman08c, OGorman09a, bordoni08a, Schneider10a, Merlis11a, OGorman11a, Kaspi11a, Kaspi13c, Levine15a, Bischoff14a, Wills17a, Wei18a}.
 We know, for example, that the convection scheme primarily affects the atmospheric thermal stratification in the tropics, with weaker effects in the extratropics \cite{Schneider08c}.
 We also know that the relative humidity parameter RH in the convection scheme controls the humidity of the tropical free troposphere but has a weaker effect on the humidity of the extratropical free troposphere \cite{OGorman11b}.
 Thus, we expect tropical circulation statistics to be especially informative about the parameters in the convection scheme.
 However, convection plays a central role in intense precipitation events at all latitudes \cite{OGorman09a,OGorman09b}, so we expect statistics of precipitation intensity to be informative about convective parameters, and in particular to contain information about the relaxation timescale $\tau$.